Serving Charlotte, Gaston + Mecklenburg

 Should drainage be corrected before encapsulation?

-Drainage should be reviewed before the liner is installed because bulk water, grading issues, downspouts, low points, and foundation seepage can affect the durability of the finished system.
-Catawba Crawlspace Co. looks at drainage and encapsulation as one moisture-control path.
+Drainage problems should be corrected before the liner is installed because bulk water, grading issues, downspouts, low points, and foundation seepage can undermine the finished system.
+Catawba Crawlspace Co. integrates drainage and encapsulation as one moisture-control system.

 Can crawlspace encapsulation help indoor air quality?